alexzheng123/Alex_Portfolio/README.md

 - Undergraduate dissertation analysing the weak-form market efficiency of Bitcoin using 1-minute BTC/USD data from 2024.
 - Applied both traditional statistical tests (e.g. Ljung-Box, Hurst, BDS) and deep learning models (GRU, VMD-GRU-Attention).
-- Proposed and tested a novel VMD-GRU-Attention model that achieved strong predictive performance in forecasting returns, challenging the weak-form EMH and suggesting that potentially exploitable trading opportunities may exist.
+- Proposed and tested a novel VMD-GRU-Attention model that achieved strong predictive performance in forecasting returns, challenging the weak-form EMH and suggesting that potentially exploitable trading opportunities may exist within the Bitcoin market.

 ### Key Visualisations